DeKUT-DSAIL/water-resource-on-kenet/README.md

 - Creation of an environment with the packages needed to run the script (`requirements.txt` under assets).</p>

 ### The Things Network
 <p align="justify"> An IoT (Internet of Things) system can be broadly divided into 3 main layers.
 The first layer is the perception layer which includes sensors and actuators involved in data collection.
 The second layer is the network layer which is responsible for communication between devices in the system.
 The network layer includes elements such as gateways and network servers.
-The last layer is the application layer, where an end user gets to interact with data output.
+The last layer is the application layer, where an end user gets to interact with data output.</p>

-The network server under the network layer is a crucial component in a deployment scenario.
-The network server is a central element and is in charge of management of gateways, the authorization of end nodes and the exchange of data (uplink and downlink) between the sensor node and the user application.
+<p align="justify">The network server under the network layer is a crucial component in a deployment scenario.
+The network server is a central element and is in charge of management of gateways, the authorization of end nodes and the exchange of data (uplink and downlink) between the sensor node and the user application.</p>

-The Things Network is a free LoRaWAN network server that is open to all.
+<p align="justify">The Things Network is a free LoRaWAN network server that is open to all.
 It has popularized the LoRaWAN technology by offering free services to IoT enthusiasts especially during initial tests before professional deployments.</p>

 ### Data Rerouting from TNN
 <p align="justify"> To transfer data from TTN to another storage service using MQTT, a Data API is utilized.
 As an MQTT broker, The Things Stack exposes an MQTT to work with streaming events (data from the sensor nodes).
 Established in 1999, the MQTT is a machine to machine, lightweight, publish/subscribe connectivity protocol for massage queuing service.
 It is mainly designed for connections with remote locations that have devices with resource constraints such as power or limited network bandwidth such as IoT (Internet of Things).
 On The Things stack, every application TTS automatically exposes an MQTT endpoint.
 In order to connect to the MQTT server, an API key that functions as a password is needed.
 Figure 7 shows the MQTT page on TTN. </p>